Brussels Sprouts Are More than Just Tiny Cabbages — Here’s Everything You Should Know

-It's a bit sad that Brussels sprouts are one of the popular vegetables that kids (and adults) love to hate.
-While these cute cabbage-like sprouts are sometimes seen as vegetables you only eat because they're good for you, in truth, they're quite delicious if cooked and seasoned properly.
+While these cute, cabbage-like vegetables are sometimes seen as the sort of food you only eat because it’s good for you, in truth, Brussels sprouts are quite delicious if cooked and seasoned properly.

-Brussels sprouts are named after the fact that they were cultivated in Belgium in the 16th century.
-Knowing this little fact will also help you remember that it’s Brussels sprouts, not Brussel sprouts, and it’s Brussels sprout even if you’re only referring to one sprout.
-The “B” in Brussels should always be capitalized too.
+Brussels sprouts are named after the capital city of Belgium — they were cultivated in the country in the 16th century.
+Knowing this fact can help you remember that it’s Brussels sprouts, not Brussel sprouts, and it’s Brussels sprout even if you’re only referring to one sprout.
+The “B” in Brussels should always be capitalized, too.

-Let's face it: Brussels sprouts have always had a bad rap, mainly because they used to be boiled to death, which made them sulfurous and just unpleasant to eat.
-Undercooking them is just as much of a crime, but if you can find the delicate balance of cooking them until tender but not mushy, or dressing shaved raw Brussels sprouts with a bright dressing, they are truly delicious.
+For many people, and for a long time, Brussels sprouts had a bad rap.
+That’s mainly because they used to be boiled to death, which made them sulfurous and just unpleasant to eat.
+Undercooking them is just as much of a crime, leaving them bitter with uneven texture.
+However, if you can find the delicate balance of cooking them until tender but not mushy, or dressing shaved raw Brussels sprouts with a bright dressing, they are truly delicious.

-Brussels sprouts are such cool-looking plants — their thick stalks are evenly covered with cute, tiny-little sprouts, each one looking round and perfect, with giant leaves towering at the top.
-Their season runs from late August through March or so.
+Brussels sprouts are cool-looking plants — their thick stalks are evenly covered with tiny round sprouts, all beneath giant leaves towering at the top.
+In most parts of the United States, their season runs from late August through March.
 The best-tasting ones are picked after the first hard frost, since the cold causes the sprouts to produce sugars.

 Roasting Brussels sprouts helps to concentrate their sweetness and brings out a pleasant nuttiness.
 Brussels sprouts pair well with salty, rich foods like bacon, but also take well to light, acidic things like vinaigrettes and lemon zest since that helps to combat its more vegetal-flavored side.